LiterallyLarry/USPS-Tracking-Python/README.md

 ## Providing API key

-This program checks for the USPS API key using the following order:
+This program checks for the USPS API key (Web Tools User ID) using the following order:

 1. API key passed in via the -a parameter.
 2. API key provided in the config.json file.